 The Importance of Effective Communication

-While communication within a business isn’t as complicated as it was in the Tower of Babel, to an extent, we all speak our language.
-The increased dependence on virtual meetings, text, and video, during the pandemic shutdown has made matters worse.
+To an extent, we all speak our own language.
+The increased dependence on virtual meetings, text, and video due to the pandemic shutdown has only made matters worse.

-Being able to understand and respond to different communication styles in the workplace can make you a better manager by developing your emotional intelligence.
-It also helps to create a positive work culture where employees feel heard and valued and are more likely to be engaged in work projects.
+Understanding and responding to different communication styles in the workplace demonstrates emotional intelligence -- an intangible of a strong manager.
+Great communication also helps to create a positive work culture where employees feel heard and valued and are more likely to be engaged in work projects.

-What are communication styles aren’t just conversation styles.
-They’re how everybody interprets the world around them and express that interpretation, along with their thoughts, wants, and priorities.
+Communication styles aren't limited to conversation; they’re examples of how everybody interprets the world around them and expresses that interpretation along with their thoughts, wants, and priorities.

 What Are the Different Communication Styles?

 Communication is a spectrum.
-The exact style might change depending on the situation and with whom they are speaking, but they can be broken down into four types:
+The exact style might change depending on the situation and with whom they are speaking with, but they can be broken down into four types:

 Passive Communication Style

 Passive communication is an example of indirect communication.
 People who use passive communication seem indifferent or overly agreeable.
-They acquiesce to whatever the group or the leader says.
-They keep their opinions to themselves.
-This robs businesses of their viewpoint and expertise.
+They acquiesce to whatever the group or the leader says and keep their opinions to themselves.

 Passive communicators:

-• May have social anxiety and not want to speak in front of the group/li>
+- May have social anxiety and not want to speak in front of the group; and

 This seeming neutrality may make them good at conflict resolution, but it leaves them open to being taken advantage of by others.
 They may harbor resentments.
 Also, the business is not benefiting from their ideas and viewpoints.